sungshon/PimpMyStremio/docs/README.md

 Now when you start PimpMyStremio, your local add-on will be automatically loaded and available in the "Sideloaded" section.

-If the errors of your add-on are not visible (this usually only happens to type errors), then you can set the `PMS_UNSAFE` environment variable to any value to load your add-on directly in PimpMyStremio instead of sandboxing it.
+If the errors of your add-on are not visible (this usually only happens for type errors), then you can set the `PMS_UNSAFE` environment variable to any value to load your add-on directly in PimpMyStremio instead of sandboxing it.

 ## User settings